NBISweden/workshop-reproducible-research/docs/snakemake.md

 The main difference here is that now each node is a job instead of a rule.
 You can see that the wildcards used in each job are also displayed.
 Another difference is the dotted lines around the nodes.
 A dotted line is Snakemake's way of indicating that this rule doesn't need to be rerun in order to generate `a_b.txt`.
 Validate this by running `snakemake -n -r a_b.txt` and it should say that there is nothing to be done.

 We've discussed before that one of the main purposes of using a WFM is that it automatically makes sure that everything is up to date.
 This is done by recursively checking that outputs are always newer than inputs for all the rules involved in the generation of your target files.
-Now try to change the contentsof `a.txt` to some other text and save it.
+Now try to change the contents of `a.txt` to some other text and save it.
 What do you think will happen if you run `snakemake -n -r a_b.txt` again?

 ??? note "Click to see output"
     ```no-highlight